 Follow the same philosophy, as mentioned earlier, and always keep the weapon in front of you.
 Drawing your arm back will expose yourself to possible injury from a counter attack.
 Then, use precise hits and slashes, if need be, to weaken and overcome your attacker.
 You can also use the hook-like shape of the tomahawk to capture an enemy’s arm or neck and apply an immobilization lock to end the fight quickly.

 If the tomahawk is considered a close-range weapon, then I would put the knife in a category called “last resort.”
 The knife would act as your last line of defense if all other choices failed to stop your attacker.
 If he were able to breach your barriers and come in for a finish, the knife would be there to stop him.

 It is important to have it attached to your body in the most easily accessible location, within arm’s reach, at all times.
 The strap or locking mechanism that holds the knife in its sheath must be simple to detach with only a few fingers to avoid complications that may be vital to your survival.
-The knife itself should be made from one solid piece of sharpened metal with a full-tang handle (no separate handle that can detach or break away from the blade).
+The knife itself should be made from one solid piece of sharpened metal with a full tang that extends through the handle (no separate handle that can detach or break away from the blade).
 Flip knives, sliders or any other knife in which the blade must be extended and locked into place should not be used to avoid the risk of malfunction and loss of precious time when the situation is critical.

 When an attacker is in close proximity to you, technical knife self-defense techniques aren’t usually possible.
-It’s a door-die situation, so just make any slashing or stabbing movements that you can to make him back off.
+It’s a do-or-die situation, so just make any slashing or stabbing movements that you can to make him back off.

 - When researching martial art dojos, avoid competition/sport-based schools and focus on only those that teach realistic self-defense techniques.
 Try Japanese Jiu-Jitsu, Krav Maga or Jeet Kune Do.